kitisak/codekata-scala/FizzBuzz/README.md

 FizzBuzz problem
 ==============

-Fizz buzz (also known as bizz buzz, or simply buzz) is a group word game for children to teach them about division.[1]
+Fizz buzz (also known as bizz buzz, or simply buzz) is a group word game for children to teach them about division.
 Players take turns to count incrementally, replacing any number divisible by three with the word "fizz", and any number divisible by five with the word "buzz".
-Contents  [hide]
-1 Play
-2 Variations
-2.1 Fizz Buzz Woof
-3 Other uses
-4 References
-5 External links

 ## Play